sravani-bodapati/Stored-procedures-and-functions/README.md

 - Procedure Example Output: List of employees with salaries in a given department
 - Function Example Output: Average salary for the specified department

-🎯 Key Learning Outcomes

-How to create a